Inge Sengelmann, LCSW, SEP, E-RYT

 Past experience includes work as a founding member of The Counseling Group's intensively-trained DBT team and as a primary therapist and clinical program director at Oliver Pyatt Centers, a residential treatment center for eating disorders.
 I have worked with adolescent and adults with extensive trauma histories and with clients in recovery from substance abuse and eating disorders who present with complex adaptations to trauma.
 I also work with issues related to gender and sexual orientation, complex grief, and coping with chronic pain and illness.

 A graduate of Florida International University, I have received advanced training in Somatic Experiencing (SE) and Dialectical Behavior Therapy (DBT).
 I have been a frequent presenter at conferences and conducted workshops for professionals and general audiences in the U.S. and abroad on topics ranging from critical perspectives on psychotropic medications, to mindfulness and body awareness approaches for the treatment of trauma and eating disorders, to the spiritual dimensions of human experience.
-I am also a devoted student of Yogarupa Rod Stryker, and have been initiated in the ancient Himalayan Tantric lineage of Sri Vidya, a confluence of the three rivers of Yoga, Tantra and Ayurveda.
+I am also a devoted student and spiritual initiated in the ancient Himalayan Tantric lineage of Sri Vidya.

 M.S.W., Florida International University

 Dialectical Behavior Therapy (DBT)

 Mindfulness-Based Stress Reduction (MBSR)

 Tantric Hatha Yoga in the Himalayan lineage of Sri Vidya